sebelga/gstore-node/README.md

 <a name="simplifyResultInline"></a>
 **options**:
-query.run() accepts a first options argument with the following properties
+query.run() accepts a first options parameter with the following properties
 - simplifyResult : true|false (see [explanation above](#simplifyResultExplained))

 ```